wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-hybrid-connection-get-started.md

 ## Configure the Mobile App .NET backend project to connect to the SQL Server database

-In Azure Web App, a Mobile Apps .NET backend project is just an ASP.NET web app with an additional Mobile Apps SDK installed and initialized.
+In App Service, a Mobile Apps .NET backend project is just an ASP.NET web app with an additional Mobile Apps SDK installed and initialized.
 To use your web app as a Mobile Apps backend, you must [download and initialize the Mobile Apps .NET backend SDK](/documentation/articles/app-service-mobile-dotnet-backend-how-to-use-server-sdk/#install-sdk).

 For Mobile Apps, you also need to define a connection string for the on-premises database and modify the backend to use this connection.